Gassandrid/ewan.my/content/Notes/Intro to Psychology/Correlation and Data.md

 ---

-## Scatter plots Visually Show Us a Correlation
+## Scatter Plots Visually Show Us a Correlation

 A _scatter plot_ is a type of graph in which data from correlational studies can be presented to visualize the relationship between two variables.
 The x-axis represents values for one variable, and the y-axis represents values for the other variable.